Central Conservatory of Music

+The Central Conservatory of Music (CCOM; 中央音乐学院 (Zhōngyāng Yīnyuè Xuéyuàn)) is the national music academy of China, located in Beijing.
+It is affiliated with the Ministry of Education.
+The academy is part of Project 211 and the Double First-Class Construction.

 Overview

 Founded in 1950 the conservatory offers courses to both citizens and foreign students.
 The school caters to all levels from primary to postgraduate.
 Undergraduate programmes of four or five years are offered in composition, conducting, musicology, voice and opera, piano, orchestral instruments and traditional Chinese musical instruments.
-There's a six-year middle school with courses in piano, orchestral instruments, traditional instruments and music theory and two primary schools cater to full-time and evening students.
+There is a six-year middle school with courses in piano, orchestral instruments, traditional instruments and music theory and two primary schools cater to full-time and evening students.
 There is also an evening university for mature students.

 In recent years, the conservatory has developed strong relationships with overseas institutions and individuals.
 Foreign musicians and scholars are frequently invited to teach or offer lectures at the conservatory which, in turn, sends its own faculty members and students to other countries to pursue further studies, lecture or give performances.
-Conservatory students and teachers participate in the China Youth Symphony Orchestra, the Chinese Traditional Musical Instruments Ensemble, the Conservatory Students Chorus, the Middle School Students Orchestra and the Primary School Students Performing Group.
+Conservatory students and teachers participate in the China Youth Symphony Orchestra, the Chinese Traditional Musical Instruments Ensemble, the Conservatory Students Chorus, the Middle School Students Orchestra, and the Primary School Students Performing Group.